-Stan provides two basic scalar types, int and real, and three basic linear algebra types, vector, row_vector, and matrix.
-Then Stan allows arrays to be of any dimension and contain any type of element (though that type must be declared and must be the same for all elements).
+Stan provides three basic scalar types, int, real, and complex, as well as three basic linear algebra types, vector, row_vector, and matrix.
+Stan allows arrays of any dimensionality, containing any type of element (though that type must be declared and must be the same for all elements).